krdpk17/teachbetter/README.md

 - **Sentiment Analysis**: Understanding of tone and approach
 - **Vocabulary Analysis**: Word diversity and complexity assessment

+## 📖 User Guide

+For detailed instructions on using the Bulk Feedback Generator, please refer to our comprehensive [User Guide](USER_GUIDE.md).
+The guide covers:

+- How to upload and process assignments
+- Understanding the feedback report
+- Interpreting scores and improvement areas
+- Making the most of grammar and style feedback
+- Tips for using feedback effectively

 ## 🚀 Quick Start

 ### Prerequisites